Active Hypothesis Testing under Computational Budgets with Applications to GWAS and LLM: Discussion

 \section{Discussion}

 In this work, we developed a general and theoretically grounded framework for active hypothesis testing under a global budget.
 Our method addresses the challenge of performing statistical inference when the computation of $p$-values or $e$-values is resource-intensive.
-By using a data-adaptive allocation scheme guided by auxiliary statistics, the framework produces a valid inferential outcome for every hypothesis while ensuring the expected number of expensive computations adheres to a pre-specified limit.
+By using a data-adaptive allocation scheme guided by auxiliary statistics, the framework produces a valid inferential outcome for every hypothesis while ensuring that the exact number of expensive computations adheres to a pre-specified limit.

 The practical implementation of our framework is guided by the choice of utility functions $\{u_i\}$ and the hyperparameter $\beta$.
-While our admissibility results (Propositions~\ref{prop:no-optimal-h} and \ref{prop:no-optimal-beta}) show that no universally optimal choice exists, we have provided principle-driven guidance that yields effective performance in practice.
+While our admissibility results (Propositions~\ref{prop:no-optimal-h} and \ref{prop:no-optimal-beta}) show that no universally optimal choice exists, we have provided guidance that yields effective performance in practice.
 These considerations also suggest several directions for future work.
 One direction is the development of data-driven methods for learning better utility functions.
 One could envision using a held-out calibration dataset to tune the form of $u_i(\cdot)$ to maximize a downstream objective, such as the number of discoveries, turning the selection process from a heuristic choice into a formal optimization problem.

-Another significant extension would be to adapt our framework from a global budget in expectation to a strict, deterministic budget (i.e., $\sum C_i \le n_b$ almost surely).
-This is a more challenging problem that would likely require techniques from sequential decision-making and online learning, where the decision to query a hypothesis is made adaptively based on the outcomes of previous queries.
-Finally, our framework could be extended to handle more complex structured inference problems, such as testing hypotheses on a graph or in a sequential, online setting where hypotheses arrive over time.
+Another significant extension would be to handle more complex structured inference problems, such as testing hypotheses on a graph or in a sequential, online setting where hypotheses arrive over time.
+We discuss some preliminary ideas for the online setting in Supplement~\ref{sec:online_extension}.

 In conclusion, the budgeted active inference framework presented here offers a flexible method for conducting large-scale hypothesis testing in resource-constrained settings.
 By formally integrating budget constraints into the inferential process, this work contributes to the development of more efficient and scalable data analysis techniques.